teletrace/teletrace/website/docs/community/faq.md

 The recommended way to deploy Teletrace is to deploy our [Helm chart](https://github.com/teletrace/helm-charts) to a Kubernetes cluster.

-Additinally Teletrace is packaged as a standard [OCI image](https://hub.docker.com/r/teletrace/teletrace) that can run locally or be deployed to any cloud service that can handle container images (e.g. AWS ECS) or as a [standalone binary](https://github.com/teletrace/teletrace/releases) that can be executed on any compute service (e.g. AWS EC2) or locally.
+Additionally Teletrace is packaged as a standard [OCI image](https://hub.docker.com/r/teletrace/teletrace) that can run locally or be deployed to any cloud service that can handle container images (e.g. AWS ECS) or as a [standalone binary](https://github.com/teletrace/teletrace/releases) that can be executed on any compute service (e.g. AWS EC2) or locally.

 Check out our detailed [deployment guides](../operator-guide/deployment/standalone.md).

 ## How and where does Teletrace store data?

 Teletrace is using plugins to store data in different storage backends, this allows the platform to be extended to the users' use-case with ease.

 currently supported plugins: